-Improvements in water quality as well as improved access resulting from the designation of the Cuyahoga as an Ohio Water Trail has increased river use.
-There is a need to evaluate types and amounts of use at river-access points in VUM planning in conjunction with a comprehensive river management plan to effectively manage land and river use in the corridor.
+While fluctuating water quality can sometimes deter recreation, overall improvements in water quality as well as improved access resulting from the designation of the Cuyahoga as an Ohio Water Trail has increased river use.
+There is a need to evaluate types and amounts of use at river access points in VUM planning in conjunction with a comprehensive river management plan to effectively manage land and river use in the corridor.
 The park has had no previous river management planning.

 Within the 156-mile CUVA legislative boundary are 33,000 acres of woodland, wetland, meadows, farmland, and residential and public facilities in public and private ownership.
 The boundary abuts property that is zoned for residential, commercial, agricultural, and local parkland.
 There are 140 miles of primary roadway and 7 miles of secondary roadway in the park.
-The National Park Service manages 110 miles of hiking, equestrian, and multiuse trails.
+The National Park Service manages 110 miles of hiking, equestrian, and multiuse land-based trails, and 26 miles of river trail.
 The park is within the Ohio & Erie Canalway National Heritage Area, which in total includes 110 miles of the canal corridor.
 Visitors can experience the heritage area using the Towpath Trail, the Cuyahoga Valley Scenic Railroad, and the Ohio & Erie Canalway America's Byway.
 The latter is managed by the heritage area.